 How Production Costs Affect Supply

 A supply curve shows how quantity supplied will change as the price rises and falls, assuming ceteris paribus so that no other economically relevant factors are changing.
 If other factors relevant to supply do change, then the entire supply curve will shift.
-Just as a shift in demand is represented by a change in the quantity demanded at every price, a shift in supply means a change in the quantity supplied at every price.
+Just as we described a shift in demand as a change in the quantity demanded at every price, a shift in supply means a change in the quantity supplied at every price.

 In thinking about the factors that affect supply, remember what motivates firms: profits, which are the difference between revenues and costs.
-Goods and services are produced using combinations of labor, materials, and machinery, or what we call inputs or factors of production.
+A firm produces goods and services using combinations of labor, materials, and machinery, or what we call inputs or factors of production.
 If a firm faces lower costs of production, while the prices for the good or service the firm produces remain unchanged, a firm’s profits go up.
 When a firm’s profits increase, it is more motivated to produce output, since the more it produces the more profit it will earn.
-So, when costs of production fall, a firm will tend to supply a larger quantity at any given price for its output.
-This can be shown by the supply curve shifting to the right.
+When costs of production fall, a firm will tend to supply a larger quantity at any given price for its output.
+We can show this by the supply curve shifting to the right.

 Take, for example, a messenger company that delivers packages around a city.
 The company may find that buying gasoline is one of its main costs.
 If the price of gasoline falls, then the company will find it can deliver messages more cheaply than before.
 Since lower costs correspond to higher profits, the messenger company may now supply more of its services at any given price.
 For example, given the lower gasoline prices, the company can now serve a greater area, and increase its supply.

 Conversely, if a firm faces higher costs of production, then it will earn lower profits at any given selling price for its products.
 As a result, a higher cost of production typically causes a firm to supply a smaller quantity at any given price.
 In this case, the supply curve shifts to the left.